-For the year ended September 25, 1999, the Company recorded other charges totaling \$7.6 million related to the resizing of our Distribution operations and costs incurred associated with the expiration of the Solaris Agreement.
+For the year ended September 25, 1999, the Company recorded other charges totaling \$7.6 million. \$2.8 million of these charges related to the resizing of our Distribution operations and costs associated with the expiration of the Solaris Agreement.
 The resizing of our Distribution operations was made to reflect the fact that our sales volume of Solaris products in fiscal 2000 will be reduced from the volume in fiscal 1999 by an estimated \$200-\$250 million.
 In order to minimize the impact of this loss of revenue, the Company has initiated plans to close its distribution centers located in Visalia, California; McAlester, Oklahoma; and Albuquerque, New Mexico.
 Customers primarily serviced by these locations have been assigned to other Company facilities.
-Accordingly, the Company recorded charges totaling \$2.8 million, which included a \$1.5 million reduction in the carrying value of a building and certain facility assets which will no longer be used and are expected to be disposed of during fiscal 2000, \$0.6 million for severance costs associated with a workforce reduction, \$0.4 million for lease costs, property taxes and facilities maintenance costs to be paid by the Company during the periods subsequent to the termination of operations, and \$0.3 million to write off certain inventory and supplies which were determined to be economically impractical to use at other Company facilities.
-These actions are expected to somewhat mitigate the impact of lost profits associated with the Solaris Agreement by reducing future selling, general and administrative expenses by approximately \$2.3 million annually, partially beginning in fiscal 2000, to keep such costs in line with projected operating levels.
-Of the remaining \$4.8 million in charges, \$4.6 million was required to reduce the carrying value of inventory to be returned to Solaris to its estimated net realizable value, \$0.1 million relates to a reserve established for estimated non-collectible amounts due from distributors involved in the Solaris program, and \$0.1 relates to post-closure facility lease obligations of the Company's facility which warehoused only inventory received under the Solaris Agreement which was closed upon the expiration of the
+The remaining \$4.8 million of the charge, is required to reduce the carrying value of inventory to be returned to Solaris to its estimated net realizable value, and to establish a reserve for estimated non-collectable amounts due from distributors involved in the Solaris program.